 - Monitor lobbies and lounges for trash to help keep public areas and hallways clean

-- Report damage or theft of residence hall property to supervisor
+- Report damage or theft of residential community property to supervisor

 - Provide education to residents on fire safety policies and procedures